What Is The Rate Of Return Of A Delaware Statutory Trust?

 Rate of Return Depends on Property Type

 The properties a DST invests in determine the potential DST RoR investors can receive.
 A DST’s annual projected RoR can span 4-9%, while its total rate of return can far exceed this figure depending on the property’s ability to appreciate.
-In general, potential Delaware Statutory Trust returns will be lower for lower-risk properties, and for higher-risk properties, potential returns will be higher.
+In general, potential Delaware Statutory Trust returns will be lower for lower-risk properties, and for higher-risk properties, expected returns will be higher.

 Some lower-risk properties include multifamily.
-Higher-risk properties can include certain retail and industrial products.
+Higher-risk properties include retail and industrial products.
 For both segments, property type alone doesn’t determine returns.
 Anyone who has invested in real estate knows that many factors drive returns.

 Some of these factors include the location, local market, regulations, interest rates, and potential of the area.
-While returns on retail may be higher on average than multi-housing, a retail location in a booming part of town with great growth projections and a high-credit tenant may have returns equal to multi-housing.
+While returns on retail may be higher on average than multi-housing, a retail location in a booming part of town with high growth projections and a high-credit tenant may have returns equal to multi-housing.
 These lower returns result from the property's stability, which is another way of saying lower risk.

 What Goes Into The DST Rate Of Return?